 However, I see the Gottman Method as privileging a more intellectual top-down approach to the problem, making an argument primarily grounded in self-interest.
 While EFT offers a more bottom-up emotionally corrective approach grounded in processing the underlying attachment injury which fuels the contempt in the first place.

-My couple’s therapy professor at Antioch, Dr. Walter Lowe, taught me something I will never forget.
+My couples therapy professor, Dr. Walter Lowe, taught me something I will never forget.
 “Always have at least two models of couples therapy at your disposal.
 No one model will work every time.
-Some couples will respond incredibly well to one model, and not at all to another.”
+Some couples will respond incredibly well to one model, and not to another.